Amazon reports $59.7 billion in Q1 2019 revenue: AWS up 41%, subscriptions up 40%, and ‘other’ up 34%

 Subscription services were up 40% to $4.3 billion.
 That would mainly constitute Amazon Prime, which the company is expanding to offer deals at places like Whole Foods.

-Amazon’s “other” category, which mostly comprises of the company’s advertising business, jumped 34% to $2.7 billion in revenue.
+Amazon’s “other” category, which mostly covers the company’s advertising business, jumped 34% to $2.7 billion in revenue.
 The company knows plenty about what its customers want to buy, or even don’t want to buy, and it’s increasingly leveraging that for its advertising business.

 Fire TV, Amazon Future Engineer, and Alexa